dustinpfister/blog_posts/_posts/js-arrays-are-objects.md

 ## 3 - HTMLCollection Objects

 Another example of Array like Objects that are not Arrays are instances of [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection).
 This is what you end up with when you use a method like document.getElementsBytagName to get a collection of HTML DOM element references in a document, when it comes to client side javaScript.
+These values might seem to be arrays, but they are very much not.
+When it comes to working with a collection like this it is a good idea to use the dom methods to do things like removed and append elements to such collections.

 Say you just have some simple paragraph elements.